Adobe-Marketing-Cloud/aep-sdks-documentation/beta/project-griffon/set-up-project-griffon.md

 {% endtab %}
 {% tab title="iOS" %}

-Once your app is configured to handle the deeplink.
-You can start the griffon session by opening the deeplink provided from the griffon UI
+After your app is configured to handle the deeplink, start the Griffon session by opening the deeplink from the Griffon UI.
 ![](../../.gitbook/assets/griffon_deeplink_configure.png)

 ### startSession